Process Lasso 15.0 – Registry Enforced Priorities

 Unfortunately, this alternative method of enforcement only supports priorities, so CPU affinities and other rules won’t work.
 Furthermore, process matches must be exact; wildcards, paths, and regular expressions cannot be used with this option.

 To round out this release, we’ve also added a couple of new process info columns, “Elevated” and “Session ID.”
 Yes, this will reset your saved column positions—apologies!
-To complement this, we’ve added the process context menu item “Restart as Admin.”
+Finally, we’ve added the process context menu item “Restart as Admin.”

 There have also been several other small but important improvements.
 We hope you enjoy this new release of Process Lasso, and we continue to be grateful that we can provide tools like this to the community.